stellamoretti/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> Python 2 was already installed on my computer.
-Since Python 3 is recommended for the prework I created a new environment and installed Python 3.
+Since Python 3 is recommended for the prework I created a new environment and installed Python 3 as well.

 ### Q2.
 Which Python Version Installed